anatoliy-sokolenko/anatoliy-sokolenko.github.io/_posts/2014-11-03-javavm-options-production.md

 -XX:+UseConcMarkSweepGC -XX:+CMSParallelRemarkEnabled
 ```

-As response time is critical for server application concurrent collector feets best for Web applications.
+As response time is critical for server application concurrent collector fits best for Web applications.
 Unfortunatelly G1 is still not production ready, thus we have to use Concurrent Mark-Sweep collector.

 ```
 -XX:+UseCMSInitiatingOccupancyOnly -XX:CMSInitiatingOccupancyFraction=<percent>